 New Flight Room at New Airbase

 We need a new home for our lifesaving service.
-As our lease is about to expire, it's now time to move to a custom built, more efficient and effective building.
+As our lease will soon expire, it's now time to move to a custom built, more efficient and effective building.
 Critical to this is the need for a new flight room for the coordination of our missions and the care and safety of our patients.

 February 2017 - December 2017

 We have to fully equip a new Flight Room so there's no disruption to our lifesaving service.
 This room is where our aircrew prepare and plan all our operational activities.
 Proper planning is key to the safe and effective operation of the helicopter.
 Before we can set off on a mission, we need to have assessed route safety, weather conditions, other aircraft in the area and where we can land safely in relation to the patient.
 We need to do this quickly and efficiently as every second counts.